 We exist primarily to fulfill a divine responsibility to train our students to obey God in every area of life.
 We seek to fulfill this mission by providing an excellent academic, social, and spiritual program that will guide individual students in understanding, appreciating, and applying God’s truths in their lives as revealed in His Word, the Bible, and in His world.
 Mt.
 Carmel School does not discriminate on the basis of race, ethnicity, or national origin.

-OUR MISSION IS to partner with Christian families and churches to see students academically equipped & spiritually transformed by the power of the Holy Spirit through Christian education.
+OUR MISSION IS to see students academically equipped & spiritually transformed by the power of the Holy Spirit through Christian education.

 MT.
 CARMEL SCHOOL expects the following of its graduates: